 National Inventor Club – Check out the library of highlight Clips From National Inventor Club Meetings!
 Great information to watch from many of our guests sharing their expertise.

 It’s a free resource compilation of video clips for you to watch and help you through commercializing your idea or new product inventions.
 Check out the video channel here: LINK

 National Inventor Club is one of the largest and most active communities for inventors, innovation, and service providers that support invention and continues to provide a nationwide platform for great guest speakers, networking, and connections founded and moderated by Brian Fried, who has been running inventors clubs for over 15 years.

-To become a member, free or premium for inventors and service providers, please join National Inventor Club: https://nationalinventorclub.com
+To become a member, free or paid for inventors and service providers, please join us National Inventor Club: https://nationalinventorclub.com/join

-In case you missed the August 2022 NIC meeting or you’d like to watch or hear it again, visit this link:
+In case you missed the November NIC meetings or you’d like to watch or hear it again, visit this link:

 The Got Invention Show features a 30-minute interview where an inventor promotes an invention, seeks a licensing deal, or looks for distribution opportunities.
 Host Brian Fried focuses on his guest’s challenges and solutions.
 He asks about their journey, where they are right now, and what will come next.
 He invites guests to offer words of wisdom to viewers and listeners.

 In one of the past episodes of Got Invention Show, we had a chance to meet Karen Tenenbaum of Money Masters.

 Karen is the founder of Money Masters, Inc. and co-creator of Walter the Vault.
 Walter the Vault is an animated character who promotes financial literacy for children.
 He focuses on how to save reasonably, spend responsibly, invest wisely, give appropriately, and budget regularly.
 The ultimate goal is to teach children how to make responsible and informed decisions about money.
 You can visit our website at www.walterthevault.com for more information.